ed3899/cloud-dev/README.md

 ### Access Limitations at Runtime

 - To limit access to your instances, we control access based on your local IP and security groups.
-- By giving the account that holds the credentials the least amount of permissions, we facilitate the development process, as you work with plain values.
+- So it is recommended that you give the least amount of permissions to your cloud credentials.
 - This also simplifies our workflow, as we do not have to depend on third-party vaults.

 ### Mitigating Impact in Case of Breach